Skip to content

 Stapling embeds the notarization ticket in the artifact so macOS can verify it offline.

-A Software Bill of Materials is generated for every release using cargo-sbom:
+Host binaries publish a Software Bill of Materials using cargo-sbom:

 cargo sbom --output-format spdx_json_2_3 > capsem-sbom.spdx.json